Last Updated on March 24, 2022 by Anne-Marie

 If you only have sweetened applesauce on hand (or made sweetened homemade applesauce) cut back on the amount of sugar in the recipe.

 You can also use cinnamon applesauce or pear applesauce.

 No applesauce?
 Make pumpkin muffins or banana muffins by substituting 1 cup pumpkin purée or mashed banana for the applesauce.

-If you like the taste of brown sugar in your apple muffins you can use Swerve Sweetener, Brown.
-Both are terrific sugar-free substitutes.
+If you like the taste of brown sugar in your apple muffins, use Swerve Sweetener, Brown.

 What can I add to the muffins?

 Toppings: Sprinkle cinnamon sugar or decorative sugar on the muffin tops.
 A sugar topping adds a fun crunch.

 Mix-ins: Instead of raisins, you can use chopped nuts, dried cranberries, or chocolate chips in this gluten-free applesauce muffins recipe.

 Fresh blueberries: I’d be a bit hesitant since fresh berries would add moisture to the muffin batter, which would affect baking time.